 Blue is largely considered to be the most mysterious and deep of all colors; a synthesis of the heavens and of the abyss.
-Turquoise, aquamarine, ultramarine, cobalt, azurite, classic blue (the 2020 Pantone Color of the Year), royal navy… blue is undoubtedly one of the richest when it comes to shades and hues, which also explains its nuanced symbolism.
-Wearing blue, therefore, can indicate a wide palate of emotions and perceptions: from seductive to tranquil, from playful to deeply introspective, from romantic to dark, from confident to melancholic (there is a reason why we sometimes feel blue, which is also where the name of the music genre blues originates).
+Turquoise, aquamarine, ultramarine, cobalt, azurite, classic blue (the 2020 Pantone color of the year), royal navy… blue is undoubtedly one of the richest when it comes to shades and hues, which also explains its nuanced symbolism.
+Wearing blue, therefore, can indicate a wide palate of perceptions: from seductive to tranquil, to romantic, to confident, to introspective, to dark – blue encompasses such a wide array of emotions and meaning (there is a reason why we sometimes feel blue, which is also where the name of the music genre the blues originates).

-Below are some of our favorite representations of blue, beautifully exhibited by Falchion’s fashion diva Mila Belcheva.
+Below are our favorite representations of blue, beautifully exhibited by Argent’s diva Mila Belcheva.

 Blue is Confident and Sexy